angelromarco04/MyNotes/CS/OS/data/55_systemImp.md

 		- If both are `0` a the block was lost.
 		- If there is a number greater than `1` the block is replicated.
 - **Directories consistency**:
+	2. Creates a counter for each FDB initially set to `0`.
+	3. Traverses the folder hierarchy increasing the counter for each reference.
-	- Uses the number of names in the FDB.
+	4. Compares the counter with the number of names in the FDB.
-	- Creates a counter
+		- If equal they are consistent.
+		- If the count is less, some filename was lost.
+		- If the counter is greater, we are pointing to a removed file.
+	5. Re-adjust the number of names in the FDB using the count.

 ---